zey-2/5m-data-1.3-sql-basic-ddl/lesson.md

 To connect to a production database, you will need the server host, port, database name, username and password.
 For this lesson, we will be using DuckDB, a lightweight, in-process SQL database management system.

+Open DBeaver and create a new connection to the DuckDB database file provided in this repo `db/unit-1-3.db`.
+Refer to the steps [here](https://duckdb.org/docs/guides/sql_editors/dbeaver).

+If you expand on the `unit-1-3.db`, you should see a few predefined schemas.
+The default schema is `main`.
+Any tables you create without specifying the schema will be in `main`.
+You can create additional schemas to organise your tables.

+OR You coulc create this file yourself using the steps below.

 First, set up the DuckDB file, we need to run the following steps:

 1. Create a new conda environment from `environment.yml`